Switching Immigration Category While Present in the UK

 - Parent of a Child Student

-- Seasonal Worker or Domestic Worker.
+- Seasonal Worker or Domestic Worker

-Which Visa categories can you switch to/from?
+Which visa categories can you switch to or from?

 The updated PBS has made switching in-country easier in many cases.

 For most economic routes, it is possible to switch from any visa, other than those listed above, as long as you are able to meet all other requirements for the particular visa you want.
 However, some categories are stricter.

 This could give individuals a possible route to settlement if they wished to remain in the UK.
-Note that cooling-off still applies to Religious or Charity Workers.
+Note that cooling-off still applies to religious or charity workers.

-Individuals here on a student visa are permitted to switch to other economic categories e.g. Skilled Worker.
+Individuals here on a student visa are permitted to switch to other economic categories, e.g. Skilled Worker.
 The new Graduate route, which went live in July 2021, also offers students the opportunity to continue their stay in the UK and to work post-studying.

 Family Categories (partners, children, parents, adult dependent relatives)

-It is possible to switch amongst family routes.
+It is possible to switch among family routes.
 For example, an applicant who enters as a partner could secure an extension as a parent if the marriage breaks down but there is an ongoing relationship with a child.
 It is also possible to secure permission to stay in the UK based on private life rather than family life where the specific private life requirements are met.

 Applicants in these categories are now also able to switch to economic categories (e.g. Skilled Worker or Innovator) from inside the UK.
-Only individuals who are currently living in the UK as a parent of a Student Child are not permitted to switch to these categories; a fresh overseas application would be required instead.
+Only individuals who are currently living in the UK as a parent of a Child Student are not permitted to switch to these categories; a fresh overseas application would be required instead.